 Description of the Procedure

 This procedure will be done in stages.
 The first stage is a procedure called an osteotomy.
-The doctor will make an incision in the leg and cut the bone.
-The doctor will select a fixation device for the leg.
+An incision will be made in the leg and the bone will be cut.
+A leg fixation device will be selected.
 This will stabilize the bone while it is being lengthened.
-Options include:
+Options are: